ppaez/pyramid_tutorial_maintain/index.rst

    #.
 Merge the changes into the file in the `models`
       folder.

    #.
-If one ore more lines added or deleted, determine
+If one ore more lines are added or deleted, determine
       if any displayed lines, emphasized lines, or line references are affected, and adjust them in the `definingmodels.rst` documentation file.